Monroe in Green County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2007 by the Wisconsin Historical Society.
 (Marker Number 514.)

 Other nearby markers.
-At least 1 other marker is within 11 miles of this marker, measured as the crow flies.
-Nickolaus Gerber (approx. 10.2 miles away).
+At least 2 other markers are within 13 miles of this marker, measured as the crow flies.
+Nickolaus Gerber (approx. 10.2 miles away); The Old Lead Road (approx. 12.9 miles away).

 Also see . . .
 Monroe Arts Center.
 (Submitted on September 10, 2010, by William J. Toman of Green Lake, Wisconsin.)